alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part2.md

 az account show --query id --output tsv
 ```

-- This command retrieves the object ID of the currently logged-in user, and the current Subscription ID.
+- These commands retrieve the object ID of the currently logged-in user and the current Subscription ID.
 Note down the IDs returned by the commands.

 #### Assign Key Vault Crypto Officer Role